 An Irrawaddy dolphin.
 Photo (c) Saw Htoo Tha Po/WCS

-The Irrawaddy Dolphin population of the Irrawaddy River has been in decline over recent years, with annual counts going from 86 in 2012 to 58 in 2014.
+The dolphin population of the Ayeyarwady River is low, but fairly stable in recent years, with annual counts between 2010 and 2017 estimating between 60 and 70 individuals remain in the river.
 One of the major threats is from electric fishing, which can cause electrocution of dolphins while fishermen try to shock or kill fish by using car batteries and long metal prods.
 Electric fishing also causes habitat displacement and depletion of fish stocks.
 Another common threat is entanglement in gillnets, which are placed across large sections of the river to catch all passing fish.
 Sedimentation in deep pools from gold mining and other dredging operations is destroying dolphin habitat, while mercury poisoning from gold mining operations is an added threat from modern development upstream.
 As tour boat traffic increases on the Irrawaddy River, there is also a growing potential for harassment, habitat displacement and vessel collisions from dolphin watching activities.

 The WCS Myanmar Irrawaddy dolphin project team about to leave for an excursion along the river.
 Photo (c) Eleanor Briggs/WCS